RTshok/aes-enc-dec-tool/README.md

 On decryption start, the program prints out the header.
 On the decryption finish it compares CRC in the header and CRC of decrypted data.

+By default block read is 16 bytes.
+This parameter could be changed by passing desired block size as an argument with key -s.
+Block size could be up to 8192 bytes.
+Block size should be as a power of 2 (16, 32, 64...8192)

 ----------
 ## How to build ?
 Makefile commands